puppetlabs/puppet-docs/source/guides/faq.markdown

 server first.
 Old clients can point at a new server but you may have problems when pointing a new client at an old server.

-## How should I upgrade Puppet & Facter?
+## How should I upgrade Puppet and Facter?

 The best way to install and to upgrade Puppet and Facter is via your operating system's package management system.
 This is easier